Technology

 3. Next read → Cache HIT (cache was pre-populated by the write)

-This tab explores six advanced caching techniques.
-All use a 60-second TTL.
+This tab explores six advanced caching techniques, including the four relational database caching strategies from the AWS Database Caching Strategies whitepaper, plus two bonus aggregate-query patterns.
+All techniques use a 60-second TTL.
 Select a technique, run a query, and watch the Activity Log.

 📋 Technique 1 — Cache SQL ResultSet